aadi1011/Supervised-Machine-Learning-Modelling/README.md

 For more information, visit the [`CONTRIBUTIONS`](https://github.com/aadi1011/Supervised-Machine-Learning-Modelling/blob/main/CONTRIBUTING.md) file.

 ### Hacktoberfest 2023
-We are participating in the Hacktoberfest
+We are participating in the Hacktoberfest 2023.
+You may fork this repository, and make your submissions.

 ## Notebooks/Model Reference